 Do you know that the Human Immunodeficiency Virus (HIV) damages the CD4 cells in the immune system?
 It weakens the ability to fight infections and diseases and can severely damage your body’s immune system causing Acquired Immune Deficiency Syndrome (AIDS) if left untreated.
-At Equality Health Group, we provide HIV treatment in Edmond, OK that involves antiretroviral therapy (ART), which consists of taking medicine daily as our healthcare professionals prescribe.
+At Equality Health, we provide HIV treatment in Edmond, OK that involves antiretroviral therapy (ART), which consists of taking medicine daily as our healthcare professionals prescribe.
 We recommend treatment ART for everyone who has HIV; even though it can not cure HIV, it can enable you to live a longer and healthier life.

 Fundamentals of HIV Treatment in Edmond, OK

-Our HIV treatment involves viral suppression and immune system preservation.
+Our HIV treatment options involve viral suppression and immune system preservation.
 Viral suppression reduces the amount of HIV in the body to undetectable levels.
 In contrast, immune system preservation helps by maintaining a strong immune response to fight infections and diseases.
 By achieving these goals of HIV treatment, we deduct the possibility of spreading the virus to others while helping preserve your immune system, letting you live a healthier lifestyle.

 Antiretroviral Therapy (ART)